MicrosoftDocs/well-architected/well-architected/devops/monitor-data-sources.md

 - **Network monitoring** Networking is key to an application running without issues.
 Consider using [Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview), a collection of network monitoring and troubleshooting tools.
 Some of these tools are:

   - [Traffic Analytics](/azure/network-watcher/traffic-analytics) shows the flows the virtual networks and uses Microsoft Threat Intelligence databases to give you percentage traffic from malicious IP addresses.
-You can identify identify bottlenecks by seeing the systems in your virtual networks that generate most traffic.
+You can identify bottlenecks by seeing the systems in your virtual networks that generate most traffic.
   - [Network Performance Monitor](/azure/azure-monitor/insights/network-performance-monitor) can generate synthetic traffic to measure the performance of network connections over multiple links, giving you a perspective on the evolution of WAN and Internet connections over time, as well as offering valuable monitoring information about Microsoft ExpressRoute circuits.
   - [VPN diagnostics](/azure/network-watcher/network-watcher-monitor-with-azure-automation) can help troubleshooting site-to-site VPN connections connecting your applications to users on-premises.